polyaxon/polyaxon/templates/polyaxonfile_specification/sections.md

 All your declaration will be exported under the environment variable name `POLYAXON_DECLARATIONS`.

 !!! tip "Polyaxon export your declarations under environment variable name `POLYAXON_DECLARATIONS`"
-    Check how you can [get the cluster definition](/reference_polyaxon_helper) to use it with your models.
+    Check how you can [get the experiment declarations](/reference_polyaxon_helper) to use them with your models.

 ## matrix

-The matrix section works the same travis matrix sections, and it basically create multiple specification, by traversing the matrix space defined by the Cartesian Product of all your defined parameters.
+The matrix section works the same way as travisCI matrix section, and it basically creates multiple specifications.
+The way it does that is by traversing the matrix space defined by the Cartesian Product of all your defined parameters.

 The matrix also defines variables same way the `declarations` does, the only difference is that all the values generated by the matrix contribute to the definition of an experiment group.